JohnComonitski/SoccerAPI/README.md

 # Soccer API

-A simple to use Python library that connects [API-Football](https://www.api-football.com/) to several online football data providers and allow for the easier collection of league, team and player data for use by amature football data analysts.
+A Python library that connects [API-Football](https://www.api-football.com/) to several online football data providers and allow for the easier collection of league, team and player data for use by amature football data analysts.

 # Data Sources